zenecture/neuroflow/README.md

 # NeuroFlow

-NeuroFlow is a lightweight library to construct, sketch, train and evaluate Artificial Neural Networks (FFN, LSTM).
+NeuroFlow is a lightweight library to construct, sketch, train and evaluate Artificial Neural Networks (FFN, RNN).
 It is written in Scala, matrix operations are performed with Breeze (+ NetLib).
 Type-safety, when needed, comes from Shapeless.

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/logo.png" width=471 height=126 />